adnan-alam/adnan-alam.github.io/_posts/2017-8-1-Singly-linked-list.md

             current.set_next(new_node)
 ```

-To delete an element from the linked list create a method named delete which takes a data you want to delete as a parameter.
+To delete an element from the linked list create a method named "delete" which takes a data you want to delete as a parameter.
 Set head to the variable current and create variable prev which will store the previous element , initially it is equal to None.
 Now, we traverse through the list to check whether it contains our data or not, if the data is in any Node then we check if there is any previous Node of the Node that contains our data.
 If there is any previous Node then we set the pointer of the previous Node to the next Node of our data.
 If there is no previous Node that means our data is the head so we set the next element as head.
 If we don’t find the data then we go to the next Node by setting current Node to prev variable and next Node of the current Node to current variable

 ```python